-The glass, pot, pan or carafe of water that you filled from your tap will slowly become clear from the bottom to the top – and within a few minutes, the water looks normal.
+The glass, pot, pan, or carafe of water that you filled from your tap will slowly become clear from the bottom to the top.
+Within a few minutes, the cloudiness clears and the water looks normal.

 There’s no need to be concerned.
-The water is fine.
+The water is safe.

 What you’re witnessing is science in action.
-The cloudiness is simply thousands of tiny oxygen bubbles that were dissolved in the water, then came out of solution, and are now escaping back into the air.
+The cloudiness is thousands of tiny oxygen bubbles that were dissolved in the water and are now escaping back into the air.

 A chemical property of water is how much dissolved oxygen the water can hold.
 The colder the water, the more oxygen can be dissolved in between the water molecules.
 Warmer water holds less dissolved oxygen.

-As the water warms, the oxygen comes out of solution and forms tiny bubbles in the water.
+As the water warms, the oxygen comes out of the water and forms tiny bubbles.
 When the water comes out of your tap, the thousands of bubbles make the water look cloudy.
-Because the oxygen is lighter than water, those bubbles quickly escape to the surface of the water container and dissolve into the air.
+Because the oxygen is lighter than water, those bubbles quickly escape to the surface of the container and dissolve into the air.